ChelimoBirir/alx-pre_course/0x03-git/README.md

-This is a readme file for the git excercises directory.
+This is a readme for the 0x03-git directory